AsociTon/AsociTon.github.io/content/blog/the-haxplore-arc/index.md

 really a sad end for us, it was the most unexpected issue we ran into! what we thought was hitting a bug or bottleneck related to integration or bakcend mechanisms.
 So we had proper time alloted for them and through the all nighter we overcomed all of such issues.

 Anyways after 10:30am we left the venue to head back to our accomodation, we again encountered Daksh ( the high school guy), we had a decent conversation and were annoyed that the final pitching was kept confidential to the top teams only.
-He told us he was unable to complete his webapp.
-He had his train in the evnening while our train was the next day evening.
+He told us he was unable to complete his webapp because he hit some issue too.
+He had his train in the evnening while our train was on the next day evening.

 We were too tired to do anything, the all nighter we pulled and the train journey it all came back, I myself was so tired that I barely just woke up for dinner then again went to sleep.